opendemobank/opendemobank.github.io/worklog/index.md

-# Work log
+# Worklogs

 [Main](/)

 ---

-Here you can find Team 3_8_12_11 a document which contains:
+Here you can find Team 3_8_12_11 document which contains:
 - team members
 - roles
 - a communication plan, development plan, meetings plan and a work log plan